tempslar/Templar/README.md

 ======
 More than MVC!

-Templar Framework provides 7 Layers to achieve low coupling and help developer spread their code into different layers.
+Templar Framework provides 7 Layers to achieve loss coupling and help developers spread their code into different layers.

 Requirements